WebAssembly/design/JS.md

 the generated callstacks.
 [User-defined sections](BinaryEncoding.md#high-level-structure) may arbitrarily affect the displayed stack frames.
 However, by default, when no relevant sections are present:
-* The line number reported for a WebAssembly frame *should* be the offset of the the trap/call instruction within the module's originally-compiled binary.
+* The line number reported for a WebAssembly frame *should* be a best-effort reconstruction of the offset of the frame's current trapping/calling instruction within the module's originally-compiled binary.
 * The column number reported for WebAssembly frames, if not omitted entirely, *should* be 1.
 * When a [Name section](BinaryEncoding.md#name-section) is present, the names